When running some operations, customers using 1 GB instances may see the following error:

 The database management system, or DBMS, contains the global components of the Neo4j instance.
 For example, the bolt server, logging service, monitoring service, etc.

 - The page cache is used to cache the Neo4j data stored on disk.
-The caching of graph data and indexes into memory helps avoid costly disk access and result in optimal performance.
+The caching of graph data and indexes into memory helps avoid costly disk access and results in optimal performance.

 - Direct buffers are used by Neo4j to send and receive data.